Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Introduction

-The concept of FUNC-QAOA has not been explored before as a general QAOA framework, up to our knowledge.
-An implicit example of using the simulation idea in QAOA is present in \cite{fuchs2021efficient} for the weighted Max-$K$-Cut problem.
-Instead of formulating the problem using a HOBO representation and implementing it by emulating the Trotterized form of the problem Hamiltonian, the authors propose a quantum circuit that directly implements the problem Hamiltonian into the circuit.
-Notwithstanding, we will show that a more efficient implementation is possible for Max-$K$-Cut later in the paper.
+The concept of Prog-QAOA has not been explored before as a general QAOA framework, up to our knowledge.
+An implicit example appears in \cite{fuchs2021efficient} for the weighted Max-$K$-Cut problem, where the authors propose a quantum circuit that directly implements the problem Hamiltonian into the circuit.
+Notwithstanding, we will show that a more efficient implementation is possible for Max-$K$-Cut later in the paper with simpler reasoning on how the circuit can be constructed.
 In \cite{de2019knapsack}, the authors solve a battery optimization problem that is equivalent to the Knapsack problem using QAOA, where they compute the penalties resulting from inequalities inside the circuit instead of using the conventional penalty method.
-This is similar to the approach described above for ILP, yet it is demonstrated only for the case of linear inequalities that exist in the specific problem.
-Let us note that the FUNC-QAOA approach is generic in the sense that it is applicable to any problem that can be described by classical pseudocode.
+However, this is demonstrated only in the case of linear inequalities that exist in the specific problem considered.
+Recently, in~\cite{boulebnane2023peptide}, it is suggested that the phase operator for a problem from quantum chemistry can be constructed by implementing arithmetics operations within a quantum circuit.